-> According to some world-views, man’s soul is immortal.
+According to some world-views, man’s soul is immortal.
 According to Darwinism, there is no such thing as soul or spirit: consciousness is an illusion of atoms.
 Again, the Bible supports neither doctrine (II Tim 1:10).
 In the beginning, God formed man’s body from the dust of the ground.
 After God breathed into his nostrils he became a living soul.
 Like every animal, he had a dual nature, physical and spiritual, but what gave him life was the breath that came from God.
 Similarly with every generation: when an infant grows in the womb, it is God who forms the body and endows it with life (Ps 139, Ecc 11:5).
 Life is temporarily given.
 Although the first man was given the opportunity to become immortal, the serpent deceived Eve, and through her Adam.
-He internalised evil so that he knew what it was from within; his spirit became corrupt, and therefore he had to die.
+He internalised evil so that he knew what it was from within; his spirit became corrupt, so that he had to die.
 That was the logic of the penalty: once corrupted, the spirit could not be restored to a state of purity and guiltlessness.
 He needed a new, holy spirit.
-So, at the end of his life, the spirit was taken away and he returned to the dust (Gen 3:19).
+So, at the end of his life, the spirit was taken away and he returned to the dust.
 Terrible though the penalty was, it was not vengeful.
 Had everlasting torment been the consequence, it would have been a penalty that no substitutionary atonement could satisfy, ‘for then he would have had to suffer repeatedly since the foundation of the world’ (Heb 9:26).
-The gospel would have had no logic, and the justice of God would be a travesty of justice.
+The justice of God would be a travesty of justice.
 But there is no mention of everlasting torment, either here or anywhere else in the Old Testament.
 Even scriptures that ask why the wicked prosper do not suggest that this is how the balance of justice is righted.

 The Apocalypse refers to two deaths, in the sense that there is an interval between the first and the second, not that they are different in nature.
 The paradox is that although ‘the wages of sin is death’ and therefore all must die, because all have sinned, nonetheless death is not necessarily the end.
 Adam did not immediately die.
 Nor do we.
 The judgement that now matters is not the judgement that God pronounced in the garden – on the flesh – but the judgement that follows death (Heb 9:27), relating to what we do in the years allotted to us in our state of reprieve.
 Death does not have to be the final sentence.